isomerpages/sndgo-corp/_our-smart-nation/1e-health.md

 ---
 # Health

 By 2030, the number of elderly citizens is expected to reach 900,000.
-With a fast aging population and declining old-age support ratio due to our low birth rates, it is extremely important that healthcare is made more proactive.
-From guiding citizens to take pre-emptive steps to keep themselves healthy to providing them assistance to better manage their well-being.
+With an ageing population and declining old-age support ratio due to our low birth rates, healthcare must be made more proactive.
+Our health initiatives are focused on guiding citizens to take pre-emptive steps to keep themselves healthy and provide them with assistance to manage their well-being better.

 <br>
 <div class="row">